Two colorful condo buildings next to each other.

 • Hire a real estate professional.
 It might be helpful to hire a real estate agent who specializes in condo purchases.
 They can help guide you through HOA regulations and any documentation specific to living in a particular condo building.

 • Research condo properties.
-Even with help from a real estate professional, it can be beneficial for you to personally investigate condos and management companies.
-Consider meeting with members of the condo association or current residents to gain more insights on living in the complex.
+Investigating condos and management companies can be beneficial to you.
+Consider meeting with members of the condo association or current residents to gain insights on life as a resident of the complex.

 • Assess the amenities.
 Condo amenities are nice, but they can make living in a specific complex more expensive.
-Evaluate whether certain features like a pool, gym or clubhouse are worth it to you.
+Evaluate whether features such as a pool, gym or clubhouse are worth it to you.

 • Prepare for closing costs.
-It’s always a good idea to financially prepare to close on a house, but it’s important to be aware of other costs that come with buying a condo.
-You might have to pay more for mortgage insurance and a home appraisal than you would with a more traditional home purchase.
-You might also have to cover the costs of certain documentation, like a condo questionnaire and other financial statements, required by the condo’s managing agent.
+You might have to pay more for mortgage insurance and a home appraisal than you would with a more run-of-the-mill home purchase.
+You might also have to cover the costs of documentation such as a condo questionnaire and other financial statements that the condo’s managing agent may require.

 The Bottom Line

 A condominium can be worth it for the right home buyer, especially if they’re looking for a low-maintenance property with convenient amenities.
-Taking out a condo loan, however, can be a more tedious process than financing a property like a single-family home, so prospective buyers should be prepared for the process.
+Applying and being approved for a condo loan, however, can be a more tedious process than financing a property such as a single-family home.
+For this reason, prospective buyers should make sure they’re prepared for the process.